 What’s different about you?

-CV’s have limited space and so I’m of the opinion that you don’t need to treat everything equally.
+CV’s and resumes have limited space and so I’m of the opinion that you don’t need to treat everything equally.
 Whilst it is very tempting to make sure you’re mentioning everything that is great about you so that you can get that job, you really need to be ruthless about what makes the cut and how much priority it is given.

 For example, if you’re a UX designer, everyone would expect that you are able to wireframe.
 They might not expect that you’re really great at prototyping in code.
 It might be worth grouping your skills into ones that you can get away with a cursory mention of (e.g. “I’m a whizz at sketching, wireframing and prototyping my way from ideation to chosen idea”) and the ones that you might actually want to spotlight out more (e.g. “I’m an expert at HTML, CSS and JS and love to prototype in code.”)

 Ask yourself what are the key skills that you want to make sure a hiring manager takes note of?